jackbradyeng/blackjack_simulator/README.md

 java -cp target/classes Launcher
 ```

-By default the launcher runs in simulation mode.
+By default, the launcher runs in simulation mode.
 To switch to interactive mode, set `isSimulation = false` in `Launcher.java`.

 ## Configuration